curtisupshall/mandelbrot-ascii/README.md

 ## How to Use

 Simply clone the repo and run `make run`.
-The iamge is split into nine quadrants that can be zoomed in on, which correspond to the numbers on a keyboard's numberpad.
+The image is split into nine quadrants that can be zoomed in on, which correspond to the numbers on a keyboard's numberpad.
 Enter a number between 1 and 9 to zoom in, 0 to go back and -1 to exit the program.

 ## Un-minified Source Code